Fireplaces and wood burning stoves

 - Some fireplaces come with their own combustion air duct.
 If yours is not equipped with this duct, you must have a fresh air supply, such as an open window.

 - Keep the fresh air supply available, even overnight, until the fire is completely out.

 - Keep the damper closed when the fireplace is not in use.

-Reducing smoke emissions
+How to reduce smoke emissions

 Burn dry seasoned wood.
 Get your wood at least six months before the start of the season to give it a chance to dry out properly.
-Split, stack and cover it in spring, so it has time to dry properly.
+Split, stack, and cover it in spring, so it has time to dry properly.
 Ensure the moisture content of the wood you burn is less than 20 per cent -- closer to 16 per cent is preferable.